Answers are in blue.

 b. absorbs more than it emits; the excess is dissipated magnetically.

-c. emits more than it absorbs; the excess is released by
+c. emits more than it absorbs; the excess is released by gravitational contraction.

 d. magnetizes more than it gravitates.